deepakchauhan22/covidtracker/README.md

 # Covidtrak - A Live Covid-19 Corona stats Tracker

-## covidtrak.in App Fetches Location wise covid-19 Stats
+## www.covidtrak.in App Fetches Location wise covid-19 Stats
 ### This Project is Using Stats API from covid19india.org

  **Tech Stack**